DannyAzoro/sockshop-capstone/README.md

 7. This is the automated deployment of sockshop using the jenkinsfile and the deployment of the eks cluster using cluster-jenkinsfile.
 ![](/capstone-images/jenkins%20pipeline%20running.png)

-8. Asides the resources created on AWS (mentioned above), Sockshop applications and grafana would be created on route53 and also nameservers that would copied and pointed to a domain name.
+8. Asides the resources created on AWS (mentioned above), Sockshop applications and grafana would be created on route53 and also nameservers that would be copied and pointed to a domain name.
 In this case, my domain name - azorod.com.ng, as shown below

 ![](/capstone-images/nameservers%20update.png)